Aircraft General Knowledge (AGK)

 To cool the oil and regulate the temperature of the oil we have a oil cooling system, equipped after the oil pump, before the oil is pumped into the engine.
 This cooler is a thermostatic temperature regulator which is cooled by the cooling air which flows in the engine compartment.
 This also works with a bypass system, redirecting directly or via the cooling compartment.
 If the oil pressure is high, this will also open to always have oil in the engine.

-The oil filter is a paper filter in a metal case, around the size of a can of soda and is replaced every 50 flight hours.
+The oil filter is a paper filter in a metal case, around the size of a can of soda and is replaced according to the aircraft or engine maintenance schedule.
+In many training aircraft this can be around 50 flight hours, but the exact interval must be checked in the maintenance manual.

 Engine oil types